Globik/webrtc/README.md

 It's will be good for a small projects.
 I ain't saying about over 1Mio users of project.
 I'm saying about 100 users.
 It's enough to start to make money.
-It's C. It's fast enough and not so monstruose ans slowly like existent node.js  parts webrtc solutions(based on native webrtc and family).
+It's C. It's fast enough and not so monstruose and slowly like existent node.js  parts webrtc solutions(based on native webrtc and family).

 # What I removed from janus core